DarynaKalinchuk/Gradient_dimensionality_reduction/README.md

 If the JSON files were created with `mapped = yes`:
 - Full metadata about each sample is included in the JSON output.
-- The results are sorted in descending order by score, making it easy to identify the most influential training samples.
+- The results are sorted in descending order by score, making it easier to identify the most influential training samples.

 # Runtime estimate